MariaBurz/manual_testing_portofolio/Final_Project/README.md

 ### Business Requirements Review - Admin Module “User Management” and “Job”

 -	The color of the “Cancel” button seems to be disabled;
--	The “delete” button appear to be active even though we didn’t check a box next to the “Username”;
+-	The “delete” button appears to be active even though we didn’t check a box next to the “Username”;
--	Figure 1.5.
-Job Title List is not complete, and we cannot see if the filter exists to “Job Description”.
-Also, in this picture, the “Job Specification” and “Note” are missing.
+-	The Figure 1.5.
+"Job Title List" is not complete, and we cannot see if the filter exists to “Job Description”.
+Also, in this picture, the “Job Specification” and “Note” fields are missing.
 -	There is no specification about what kind of document the users can upload by clicking the “Browse” button from “Add Job title” window;
 -	The maximum number of characters from “Note” is not specified;
 -	On the “Pay grade” module, there is no consistency between screenshots.
 Figure 1.7 has defined a level 3 grade with minimum and maximum salary, below on figure 1.8 there is defined a level 1 grade with the same minimum and maximum salary.